pulumi/docs/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 error: could not load plugin for aws provider 'urn:pulumi:<stack_name>::pulumi-service::pulumi:providers:aws::default': no resource plugin 'aws-v0.16.2' found in the workspace or on your $PATH, install the plugin using \`pulumi plugin install resource aws v0.16.2\`
 ```

-### Cannot connect to the Pulumi Service
+### Cannot connect to the Pulumi Cloud

-If your network blocks external traffic and you're using the Pulumi Service to manage your state, your security team may need the following details to allow the Pulumi CLI to connect to the Service:
+If your network blocks external traffic and you're using the Pulumi Cloud to manage your state, your security team may need the following details to allow the Pulumi CLI to connect to the Pulumi Cloud:

-- The URL that the Pulumi CLI uses to connect to the Service is `https://api.pulumi.com`.
+- The URL that the Pulumi CLI uses to connect to the Pulumi Cloud is `https://api.pulumi.com`.
 (It does not use `https://app.pulumi.com`, so if you want to view the console from a web browser, you'll need enable that as well.)
 - All access goes over HTTPS via port 443.

 ### Nothing happens due to network proxy